 The program has been replicated in FQHCs in two other counties in California with good results.
 To ensure a successful replication of the program, it is strongly recommended for all the steps listed in the Activity Checklist to be completed prior to start of AHF curriculum training.

 Register here to create a Log In account.

 Latinos have the highest prevalence of obesity in Contra Costa County for youth age 2-19 years (PedNSS, 2010).
 Many Latinos face barriers to maintaining good health, such as limited access to health insurance, language, culture and immigration.
 In response to the need and the barriers facing the Latinos, FAS is culturally and linguistically-tailored for the Latino families.
 This model is currently available in the following federally qualified health clinics (FQHCs) in different areas of Contra Costa County:

-- Cambridge Elementary School-Based Clinic in Concord, California
+- Meadow Homes Elementary School-Based Clinic in Concord, California

 - Parkside Elementary School-Based Clinic in Pittsburg, California

-- Fremont Elementary School-Based Clinic in Antioch, California
+- Marsh Elementary School-Based Clinic in Antioch, California